Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Scaling limits of conditioned Galton--Watson trees

-Using scaling for the subordinator $(T_y,y\geq 0)$, the previous integral can be rewritten as and changing variables $u=x^{-\alpha}$ shows that this is equal to Finally, the sequence $\Delta T_{[0,1]}$ of jumps of $T$ before time $1$ is the sequence of atoms of a Poisson measure with intensity given by (\ref{eq:28}).
-Using (\ref{eq:29}), it thus has same distribution as $\alpha(\alpha-1)c^{-1}\Gamma(2-\alpha)^{-1}(\Delta_1,\Delta_2,\ldots)$, as defined in Section \ref{sec:appl-galt-wats}.
-Using the notations therein and (\ref{eq:29}), we get after rearrangements
+Finally, the sequence $\Delta T_{[0,1]}$ of jumps of $T$ before time $1$ is the sequence of atoms of a Poisson measure with intensity given by~(\ref{eq:28}).
+Using~(\ref{eq:29}), it thus has same distribution as $\alpha(\alpha-1)c^{-1}\Gamma(2-\alpha)^{-1}(\Delta_1,\Delta _2,\ldots)$, as defined in Section~\ref{sec:appl-galt-wats}.
+Using the notation therein and~(\ref{eq:29}), we get after rearrangements